EDR vs MDR: How They Compare and the XDR Connection

 With Cynet, you can proactively monitor entire internal environments, including endpoints, network, files, and hosts.
 This can help you reduce attack surfaces and the likelihood of multiple attacks.

-Cynet 360 provides cutting edge EDR and XDR capabilities:
+Cynet All-in-One provides cutting-edge EDR, MDR, and XDR capabilities:

 Advanced endpoint threat detection—full visibility and predicts how an attacker might operate, based on continuous monitoring of endpoints and behavioral analysis.